 The snowy owl has a beautiful white plumage that helps it hunt in its normal winter like habitat.
 These large white owls breed up on the tundra in the Arctic, where the females lay up to 11 eggs in their nest.
 The number of eggs depends upon the amount of prey that is available in any given year.
 In some real lean years, these owls may not breed at all.
 These are tough little birds who will defend their nests against all threats including wolves, foxes, or other birds of prey.

-The Snowy Owl female is the nest builder, she scrape out a hollow on the bare ground, she will press her body into the depression to shape it, the owls quite often will use the same nest over several years.
+The Snowy Owl female is the nest builder, she scrapes out a hollow on the bare ground, she will press her body into the depression to shape it, the owls quite will often use the same nest over several years.
 The male has the prospect of picking out the area they will nest in.
-He will try and pick a spot that has an uplift slope to allow the wind to blow off snow and to insure it remains dry.
+He will try and pick a spot that has an uplift slope to allow the wind to blow off snow and to ensure it remains dry.

-When times are lean, these great birds will migrate south and many will show up on coast of BC, this happens about every 7 years.
-Its great to be able to see them, even if you need to wait for 7 years.
+When times are lean, these great birds will migrate south and many will show up in the Pacific Northwest, this happens about every 7 years.
+It’s great to be able to see them, even if you need to wait for 7 years.